Basic Concepts and Terminology

 Refers to a linked collection of Forms and other layouts used together to accomplish a set of tasks without using the Control Panel.

 A layout used to view and edit data in a table, but browses display multiple records in a tabular (spreadsheet) format of rows and columns.

 A collection of tables, sets, and other objects used in a total data management solution.

-Data dictionaries stories additional information that Alpha Five requires to display and process table data.
+Data dictionaries stories additional information required to display and process table data.

-Alpha Five Expressions are like mathematical expressions composed of fields, functions, and operators.
-Expressions are used throughout Alpha Five to specify which records to select, how records should be ordered, and much more.
+Alpha Anywhere Expressions are like mathematical expressions composed of fields, functions, and operators.
+Expressions are used throughout Alpha Anywhere to specify which records to select, how records should be ordered, and much more.

 A portion of a record containing one piece of information.
 For example, an employee's first name might be one field in the employee's record.
 Field names can be up to 32 characters long.
 The widest field allowed is 255 characters.
 To overcome the column width limitation, there is also a memo field type.

 A character expression that evaluates to a logical value and selects records from the table.
 Filter expressions are typed manually or created using the Filter Builder, Query Genie, or Expression Builder.

 A layout in which you view, enter and change data in a table - typically one record at a time.